Wanted:

 Health condition requires skilled care (nursing, physical therapy, occupational therapy, or speech therapy)

-Consent to participate in the study and securely share their PHI with RubyWell
+Consent to participate in the program and securely share their PHI with RubyWell and our home health and training partners

 Access to internet service where they live